Yashwardhankaul/mobile_price_classification/README.md

 # mobile_price_classification
 Comparison of five different classification algorithms to figure out the best one.

-# To take a better look at the graphs in the notebook click on
+Note: To take a better look at the visualizations presented in the notebook please take a look in colab by clicking [here](https://colab.research.google.com/github/Yashwardhankaul/mobile_price_classification/blob/master/mobile_price_classification.ipynb)

 This code compares the accuracy of five different machine learning clasification algorithms trained on a [kaggle dataset](https://www.kaggle.com/iabhishekofficial/mobile-price-classification#test.csv) containing mobile price data.
 The code uses [scikit-learn](https://scikit-learn.org/stable/auto_examples/classification/plot_classifier_comparison.html) to train these models on the procured dataset.

 **PROBLEM** : The problem here is to train the models on the train.csv dataset with price_range as the target label so that then the model can be used to classify the price_range of the data present in the test.csv file.